MohammadJavadArdestani/Cloud-Computing-projects/README.md

 # Cloud-Computing-projects
 In this project, we developed an app inspired by [privetnote](https://privnote.com/).
-This lightweight application is implemented by flask, dockerized, and deployed on Kubernetes.
+This lightweight application is by flask, dockerized, and deployed on Kubernetes.

 ## Table of Contents
 - [Web Application](https://github.com/MohammadJavadArdestani/Cloud-Computing-projects#web-application)